coursemaster44/AWSDevops/README.md

 **Step13-Check  All services**

 **Step14: Goto https://aws.amazon.com/free**
-See :-This free tier account is valid for 12 months
+Note-:-This free tier account is valid for 12 months

 **Step15- Scroll down to see the limit for Amazon Ec2 is 750 hrs.**

 **Step16- Creating billing alert**
-Go to AWS Console>Your profile>My Billing dashboard
+- Go to AWS Console>Your profile>My Billing dashboard

 **Step17:This Billing alert is only created as Global.**

-Click on Billing Preferences under Preferences tab
+- Click on Billing Preferences under Preferences tab

-**Step 18:Select Receive Free tier Usage Alerts and Provide your Email address** Select Receive Billing alerts> Click to Save preferences
+**Step 18:Select Receive Free tier Usage Alerts and Provide your Email address**
+- Select Receive Billing alerts> Click to Save preferences

-Step19: For receiving alert One should Create alert in Cloudwatch(Monitoring service)
+**Step-19: For receiving alert One should Create alert in Cloudwatch(Monitoring service)**
-         Open CloudWatch by going AWS Console>All services>CloudWatch>Billing
+         - Open CloudWatch by going AWS Console>All services>CloudWatch>Billing

-Step20: Please Switch Region
+**Step-20: Please Switch Region**

-Step21:Change the Region to US East (N.Virginia)
+**Step-21:Change the Region to US East (N.Virginia)**

-Step22: Click on CloudWatch>Billing>Create Alarm
+**Step-22: Click on CloudWatch>Billing>Create Alarm**

-Step23: Scroll Down to conditions and define Threshold value to-5 USD
+**Step-23: Scroll Down to conditions and define Threshold value to-5 USD**
-           Click :Next
+           - Click :Next

-Step24:
+**Step-24:**
 (a)Configure actions
 (b)Notification-In-alarm
 (c)Select an SNS Topic-Create new topic
-Provide-Topic Name
+- Provide-Topic Name
-Provide-Your Email to receive notification Click-Create topic
+- Provide-Your Email to receive notification
+- Click-Create topic

-Step25:Open your mailbox and Validate the Topic subscription by Clicking on Confirm subscription.
+**Step-25:Open your mailbox and Validate the Topic subscription by Clicking on Confirm subscription.**

-Step26.
-Clicking on Confirm Subscription will show you the following message.
+**Step-26: Clicking on Confirm Subscription will show you the following message.**

-Step27- Goto :AWS Console>All services>SNS
+**Step-27: Goto :AWS Console>All services>SNS**
-           See that Topic has confirmed subscription.
+- See that Topic has confirmed subscription.

-Step28.
-Goto Step21 and Click on Next
+**Step-28: Goto Step21 and Click on Next **

-Step29.
-Give Alarm name to Billing Alarm1
+**Step-29: Give Alarm name to Billing Alarm1**
 Click Next

-Step 30.
-Review and Click Create Alarm
+**Step-30:  Review and Click Create Alarm**

-Step31.
-See that alarm has been created Successfully.
+**Step-31.
+See that alarm has been created Successfully.**